sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/29_Pipes.md

 # 29. Pipes
 Created Sunday 29 January 2023 at 07:36 pm

-// rough done.
+// FIXME: rough done.
 Not immediately important.
 Just for fundamentals In the previous lesson, we learnt about streams to read and write files.
 This seems to be a common pattern in server programming and systems programming.
 Node.js has a simpler and better pattern that does the same - called piping.